tonipohl/office365scripts/README.md

 # office365scripts
-Some helpful PowerShell scripts for administering Office 365
+Some helpful PowerShell scripts for administering Office 365.
+This repository will be extended from time to time with small PowerShell scripts for automating differents tasks in Microsoft Office 365...